|Please, do not feed the trolls! (Photo credit: Wikipedia)|

 What is a Troll?

 You can find a definition and tips on how to accurately identify trolls here.
 There are several forms of trolls encountered on blogs.
 Some engage in "drive-by link sharing" as a form of self-promotion (e.g., leaving a comment that is little more than a transparent excuse to leave a link to one's blog or website).
 Others hurl insults, make threats, or otherwise try to disrupt the blog.
-Many trolls do not seem to understand how blogs work and are not interested in learning; others are bent on converting atheists to their particular brand of superstition.
+Many trolls do not seem to understand how blogs work and are not interested in learning; others are religious believers bent on converting atheists to their particular brand of superstition.
 However, most trolls share a common feature: they are here to argue, and the nature of their argument is irrational.
+And yes, this form of trolling is not specific to religious believers.

 The best way for rational readers to deal with trolls is to ignore them.
 This deprives them of what they want most.
-But since many readers cannot resist engaging them, a comment policy is necessary.
+But since many readers cannot resist engaging them and some trolls can be quite persistent, a comment policy is necessary.

-The following comment policy was adapted from Lifehacker, Making Light, and God is for Suckers (Update: link no longer active), with modifications over time to increase applicability to this blog and better reflect the changing nature of the problems encountered.
+The following comment policy was adapted from Lifehacker, Making Light, and God is for Suckers (link no longer active), with modifications over time to increase applicability to this blog and better reflect the changing nature of the problems encountered.

 - Try to contribute new information to the discussion (i.e., comment because you have something to say and not just for the sake of commenting).